One spouse quits a marriage. A child rebells. A friend refuses to reconcile differences. A boss pushes productivity levels beyond ability.

 “Who is wise?
 Let them realize these things.
 Who is discerning?
 Let them understand.
 The ways of the LORD are right; the righteous walk in them, but the rebellious stumble in them.”
 (Hosea 14:9)

 My pastor gave me this advice and then elaborated a bit and reminded me that as Christians, we have some very specific activity we always know to do even when a situation seems impossible.

 - Pray.
 From short, spontaneous prayers like Nehemiah (Nehemiah 1:4) prayed when King Artexerses gave him opportunity to share his troubles to lengthy sessions such as the one recorded in Psalm 88, prayer always exists as an option.

 - Read Scripture.
 Get God’s thoughts on situations from the everyday ones to the impossible ones.
-Psalm 119:105 says God’s Word is a light for our path, so turn on the light!
+God’s word is a light for our path, so turn on the light (Psalm 119:105).

 - Watch where you lean.
 My own understanding when in a struggle, at least initially, is usually wrought with emotion.
-And when I’m emotional, I don’t think clearly and can’t see anything but the problem.
-Getting God’s perspective, through Godly counsel and Scripture, gives us a place of strength on which to lean.
+When I’m emotional, I don’t think clearly and can’t see anything but the problem.
+Getting God’s perspective through Godly counsel and Scripture gives us a place of strength on which to lean.
 (Proverbs 3:5-6)

 - Guard your thoughts.
 Doubt and loneliness rise up at their strongest during a crisis.
 Don’t allow your thoughts to dwell in the pit.
-Instead, focus on God’s promises recorded in Scripture.
+Instead, focus on God’s promises recorded in the Bible.
 (Philippians 4:8-9)

 When we finally realize that the statement, “I don’t know what to do,” simply isn’t true for Christians, we see a whole new place of victory even during the struggles of life.